By Ron Prichard

 “She freaks the shit out of me, man.
 And she’s not looking good.”

 He stood up, walked over to her.
 He knew her well and she knew him.
 But I should have told him to be careful.
-The only real life she was showing by that point was when I tossed her a rat, or she caught a loose mouse and mutilated it.
+The only real life she was showing by that point was when I tossed her a rat and she mutilated it.

 He reached down to pet her and she snapped.
 OK, more than a snap.
 Left big wet teeth marks and drew blood.